 We are proud to announce we are the first school in England to have a FairTrade uniform which bears the FairTrade logo.

-As part of the school’s drive to become a FairTrade School, our most recent September intake will be wearing polo shirts and PE t-shirts, which are ethically sourced through a uniform supplier called Koolskools.
+As part of the school’s drive to become a FairTrade School, our students wear polo shirts and PE t-shirts which are ethically sourced through a uniform supplier called Koolskools.
 The FairTrade logo is displayed on the sleeve.
 Based in Southampton, Koolskools work with a factory in Mauritius, which produces FairTrade products.
 In order for a clothing product to be considered FairTrade, it must include at least 50% FairTrade cotton.
 Koolschools state:

 ‘Fairness and quality is the Koolskools mantra: from the small-scale farmers in developing countries growing our Fairtrade certified cotton; through the mill and factory employees in those regions turning the cotton into finished garments; all the way to our service pledge to all of our customers buying and wearing our FairTrade certified cotton clothing’.